 9. Competitive Advantage

-You will not be at advantage of getting a job or winning business deals between Indian MNCs seeking to do business with Chinese MNCs but also find yourself in a better position with companies from Hong Kong, Taiwan, Malaysia.
-Singapore, etc places where the Chinese language is also spoken.
+You will have the edge of getting a job or winning business deals between Indian firms seeking to do business with Chinese MNCs.
+You can find yourself in a better position in Hong Kong, Taiwan, Malaysia, and Singapore, where Chinese is also helpful.